 Studio McGee’s interior design has continued to be a source of inspiration for me.
 One of the many items from their furniture brand McGee & Co. that I swoon over is the Guthrie Cabinet.
-Its curved top, black trims and overall design make it irresistibly attractive.
+This McGee & Co. arched cabinet has curved top, black trims and overall design that make it irresistibly attractive.

 After searching on Facebook Marketplace for 2 years, a second-hand glass cabinet listed at $300 came out of nowhere.
 I almost jumped off my chair when I saw it.
 It looked just like the cabinet of my DREAMS.
 When the seller accepted my offer of $150, I couldn’t believe my luck.
 I almost decided to get it during a major snow storm.
 (Well, I’m not that crazy.
 But I did persuade my husband to rent a truck and drive more than an hour with me to bring it home.)

-In this blog post, I will share how I refinished this rare find and turned it into something that looked like a million bucks!
+In this blog post, I will share how I refinished this rare find and turned it into something that looked like the black McGee & Co. arched cabinet!
 The steps are similar to the IKEA hack I did in this post.
 But the best part about this particular project is I was able to achieve a super smooth finish, with only brush and roller.
 Read on to find out more.

 Materials